Rents in New Mexico's largest city appear to be rising

 ALBUQUERQUE, N.M.
 (AP) — Two studies show rents in New Mexico's largest city appear to be rising.

-The Albuquerque Journal reports the Texas-based company RealPage recently found rents around Albuquerque rose 5% in the past year.
-That's the 12th-largest jump among small metros during that same period.
+The Texas-based company RealPage recently found rents around Albuquerque rose 5% in the past year, the Albuquerque Journal reports .
+That's the 12th-largest jump among small metros during that same period, according to the group.

 In addition, a study from Apartment List showed that more than half of Albuquerque renters spend at least 30% of their salary on rent.
-And that's a higher percentage than in famously expensive West Coast metros like Portland, San Francisco and Seattle.
+And that's a higher percentage than expensive West Coast metros like Portland, San Francisco, and Seattle.

+RealPage manager of market analytics Carl Whitaker attributed the jump to Albuquerque's slow-but-steady job growth in recent years.
+There are also a limited number of new homes to rent and to buy, he said.

+"With pretty limited availability, that does give apartment operators more wiggle room," Whitaker said.